Items are necessary for selling to customers. We can’t create a sales receipt or an invoice without them.

 In their most basic form of setup, items contain a description for the sales document, the price, taxable status, and for accounting, an income account to tell QuickBooks where to post the revenue.

-There are other times when both expense and income needs to be tracked by item.
-In these cases, either a service type or a non-inventory part type item is usually created.
+There are other times when both expense and income needs to be tracked by item even though the QuickBooks user is not tracking inventory.
+In these cases a service type item is usually created.

 In these cases, the QuickBooks user must instruct the software to track both sides of transactions by item.

-For our example, we will use the sample company Rock Castle Construction, a building contractor.
+For our example, we will use the sample company Rock Castle Construction, a company specializing in remodeling projects.
 Above is a screenshot showing the edit window of a two-sided item.
 Note the checkbox in the center-left of the window.

 “This service is used in assemblies or is performed by a subcontractor or partner.”
 This explanation can confuse some QuickBooks users, but basically the setting means there will be both a purchase side and an income side to the item setup.